1 JV

 Commercial airlines supported in the country include Saudia and flynas.
 Boeing offers spare parts and supply chain solutions to maintain fleets; training services for airline personnel; engineering and modifications services to enhance commercial fleets; and a broad range of digital solutions for flight and maintenance operations.

-In addition to actively supporting Saudi Arabia’s industrial sectors, with more than $15M invested in the local community, Boeing supports communities by investing in mathematics, science and literacy programs to drive youth participation in STEM, including in the aerospace sector.
+In addition to actively supporting Saudi Arabia’s industrial sectors, with more than $14M invested in charity grants over the last 10 years, Boeing supports communities by investing in mathematics, science and literacy programs to drive youth participation in STEM, including in the aerospace sector.
 Boeing also proudly supports education, health, women’s empowerment and individuals with special needs, enabling them to have equitable opportunities and independence through community partnerships.

 Boeing has partnered with King Abdullah University of Science and Technology (KAUST) for the past decade to boost local and international industrial collaboration through robust research and development programs, especially in the field of artificial intelligence.
 A Boeing AI resident researcher is based at KAUST.
 Alfaisal University partnered with Boeing on similar projects, providing engineering students with the opportunity to demonstrate their skills by inventing technologically advanced models for various industries.
 Furthermore, Boeing supported Alfaisal University students in designing and creating an efficient and reliable solar-powered vehicle that competed in international competitions.